Alniarez/alniarez-web/_posts/2023-04-18-lars-memorial.md

 When I woke up next morning I went to greet them good morning.
 I instantly saw him, collapsed on the floor.
 Rear legs stretched out, collapsed sideways on top of his front left leg.

 He was in front of his favourite hideout, a cloth strawberry.
-Maybe he slept in it, woke up, and on his last moment, he standed up, and went out of the hideout just to fall down in front of it.
+Maybe he slept in it, woke up, and on his last moment, he stood up, and went out of the hideout just to fall down in front of it.
 I just can only hope his last moments were painless.

 I put him on a bed and covered with a clean cloth.
 He was already cold and getting stiff.